simply42/check_wmi_plus_wmic_dropin/README.md

 Please note: This is a first try, it hasn't been fully tested yet and there may be still some features missing.

+UPDATE: As it seems there has been already an earlier attempt of a python wmic replacement by @dlundgren, which we weren't aware of.
+You can find it here: https://github.com/dlundgren/py-wmi-client

 ## How to use

 * Download the `wmic.py` file